LinkedIn Search And Discovery: A Complete Guide

 LinkedIn also surfaces videos from:

-These videos matter because professionals often analyze them for practical reasons, such as:
+These videos matter because professionals frequently analyze them for practical reasons such as:

-- observing how companies communicate value to professional audiences
+• observing how companies explain value to professional audiences

-For that reason, discovered company and sponsored videos often become useful research assets.
+For that reason, company and sponsored videos often become valuable research assets for marketers, founders, recruiters, and growth teams.

 6. Network Proximity and Professional Relevance

-LinkedIn is different from entertainment-first platforms because it uses a professional graph.
+LinkedIn differs from entertainment-first platforms because it operates on a professional graph.

 This means content visibility is often influenced by relationship-based signals such as: